nxarch/nxarch/README.md

 ### Setup Nx apps (if not already setup)

-Setup an Angular and a NestJS app
+Setup an Angular app and a NestJS app

 ```
 yarn add --dev @nrwl/angular @nrwl/nest